tendermint/tendermint/docs/architecture/adr-versions.md

 The Software Version is covered by SemVer and described elsewhere.
-It is not relevant to the protocol description, suffice to say that if any protocol version changes, the software version changes.
+It is not relevant to the protocol description, suffice to say that if any protocol version changes, the software version changes, but not necessarily vice versa.
 Software version is included in NodeInfo for convenience/diagnostics.

 Here we focus on protocol and chain versions.